Do you have a question?

 Career perspective

-When you successfully complete this master, you will receive the Master of Science degree.
-At this point, you will be a versatile professional capable of going into different directions, in line with the various themes you were introduced to during the programme.
-We expect you to take roles as a (technical) consultant or innovator in technical organisations.
-As Next Level Engineer, you can, for example start working at:
+After completing this programme, you receive a Master of Science degree.
+You will be a versatile professional with the ability to work across different fields, building on the various themes explored during the programme.
+Graduates typically take on roles such as a (technical) consultant or innovator within technical organisations.
+As a Next Level Engineer, you may work in areas such as:

 Practical information